 We are committed to the principles of our Participant Service Charter .
 We want a fair outcome and to support you through the Tribunal process.

-We’ll let you know in writing which of our staff will represent us at the Tribunal.
+We’ll let you know in writing which of our staff is assigned to work with you at the Tribunal.
 We call them a case manager.

 We need to have lawyers to meet our legal obligations at the Tribunal.
 We need to help the Tribunal make its decision , and act as a model litigant at the Tribunal.